openXapps/web-apps-notes/README.md

 * Clear the note text area with one button.
 * Toolbox menu to convert active note to upper or lower case.
 Trim option to remove excess white space.
 * Quick save button.
+* Staus bar
+  * Switch wrap On or Off.
+  * Switch spell check On or Off.
+  * Zoom text area In and Out.
+  * Text area character count.
+  * Current font size.

 ## Getting Started